IMPORTANT NOTICE

-If your HRA qualified as “minimum essential” coverage during any month in 2024, we will furnish you with a Form 1095-B. On or after January 31, 2025, log in to access and print your form.
+If your HRA qualified as “minimum essential” coverage during any month in 2025, we will furnish you with a Form 1095-B. To access and print your form, log in at HRAveba.org on or after January 31, 2026.
 Form 1095-B is informational only—just keep it with your tax documents.
 You don’t need to file it with your individual return.
-If you need a paper copy, give us a call on or after January 31, 2025 at 1-888-659-8828.
+If you need a paper copy, give us a call on or after January 31, 2026.

 HRA tax reporting is required only in certain cases.